Trump backtracks on cyber unit with Russia after harsh criticism

 Special Counsel Robert Mueller is investigating the matter, including whether there may have been any collusion on the part of Trump campaign officials, as are congressional committees including both the House of Representatives and Senate intelligence panels.

-Those probes are focused almost exclusively on Moscow’s actions, lawmakers and intelligence officials say, and no evidence has surfaced publicly implicating other countries despite Trump's suggestion that others could have been involved.
+Those probes are focussed almost exclusively on Moscow’s actions, lawmakers and intelligence officials say, and no evidence has surfaced publicly implicating other countries despite Trump's suggestion that others could have been involved.

 Moscow has denied any interference, and Trump says his campaign did not collude with Russia.

-Representative Adam Schiff, the top Democrat on the House Intelligence Committee, told CNN's "State of the Union" program that Russia could not be a credible partner in a cyber security unit.
+Representative Adam Schiff, the top Democrat on the House Intelligence Committee, told CNN's "State of the Union" programme that Russia could not be a credible partner in a cyber security unit.

-"If that’s our best election defense, we might as well just mail our ballot boxes to Moscow," Schiff added.
+"If that’s our best election defence, we might as well just mail our ballot boxes to Moscow," Schiff added.

 Separately, U.S. government officials said a recent hack into business systems of U.S. nuclear power and other energy companies was carried out by Russian government hackers, the Washington Post reported on Saturday.